Gabriel's Rebellion: Influence

 The rebellion was reported in newspapers across the country.
-James Monroe and Thomas Jefferson were concerned about the optics of having so many people executed.
-Jefferson said, "the other states & the world at large will forever condemn us if we indulge in a principle of revenge."
+James Monroe and Thomas Jefferson were concerned about the optics of executing so many people.
+Jefferson said, "The other states & the world at large will forever condemn us if we indulge in a principle of revenge."
 The Federalists argued that the rebellion occurred as a result of the Democratic-Republican Party's support of the French Revolution.

-Fears of a slave revolt regularly swept major slaveholding communities.
-After the rebellion, many slaveholders greatly restricted the slaves' ability to travel after a second conspiracy was discovered in 1802 among enslaved boatmen along the Appomattox and Roanoke Rivers.
+Fears of an enslaved revolt regularly swept major enslaving communities.
+After the rebellion, many enslavers significantly restricted their slaves' ability to travel after a second conspiracy was discovered in 1802 among enslaved boatmen along the Appomattox and Roanoke Rivers.
 New laws were enacted to restrict free blacks and slaves.
-The Virginia Assembly in 1802 made it illegal for blacks, whether free or enslaved, to obtain and pilot or navigate a boat.
-Two years later, they were unable to meet in groups after their work was done or on Sundays.
-In 1808, state legislators banned hiring out of slaves and required freed blacks to leave the state within 12 months or face re-enslavement.
+The Virginia Assembly in 1802 made it illegal for free or enslaved Black people to obtain and pilot or navigate a boat.
+Two years later, they could not meet in groups after their work was done or on Sundays.
+In 1808, state legislators banned hiring out of enslaved people and required newly freed blacks to leave the state within 12 months or face re-enslavement.
 The growing population of free blacks had to petition the legislature to stay in the state.

 Historiography

 The historian Douglas Egerton offered a new perspective on Gabriel in his book Gabriel's Rebellion: The Virginia Slave Conspiracies of 1800 & 1802 (1993).
 He based this on extensive primary research from surviving contemporary documents.
-Egerton concluded that Gabriel would have been stimulated and challenged at the foundries by interacting with co-workers of European, African and mixed descent.
-They hoped Thomas Jefferson's Republicans would liberate them from domination by the wealthy Federalist merchants of the city.
+Egerton concluded that Gabriel would have been stimulated and challenged at the foundries by interacting with European, African, and mixed-descent co-workers.
+They hoped Thomas Jefferson's Democratic-Republicans would liberate them from domination by the wealthy Federalist merchants of the city.

-The internal dynamics of Jefferson's and Monroe's party in the 1800 elections were complex.
-A significant part of the Republican base were major planters and colleagues of Thomas Jefferson and James Madison.
-Egerton believes that any sign that white radicals, and particularly Frenchmen, had supported Gabriel's plan could have cost Jefferson the presidential election of 1800.
-Slaveholders feared such violent excesses as those related to the French Revolution after 1789 and the rebellion of slaves in Saint-Domingue.
+The internal dynamics of Jefferson's and Monroe's party in the 1800 United States presidential election were complex.
+A significant part of the Democratic-Republican base were prominent planters and colleagues of Thomas Jefferson and James Madison.
+Egerton believes that any sign that white radicals, particularly Frenchmen, had supported Gabriel's plan could have cost Jefferson the election.
+Enslavers feared such violent excesses as those related to the French Revolution after 1789 and the Haitian Revolution.
 Egerton believed that Gabriel planned to take Governor Monroe hostage to negotiate an end to slavery.
-Then he planned to "drink and dine with the merchants of the city".
+Then, he planned to "drink and dine with the merchants of the city".

-Egerton noted that Gabriel instructed his followers not to kill white Methodists, Quakers and Frenchmen.
+Egerton noted that Gabriel instructed his followers not to kill white Methodists, Quakers, and Frenchmen.
 During this period, Methodists and Quakers were active missionaries for manumission.

 Legacy and honors

-Gabriel's rebellion served as an important example of slaves' taking action to gain freedom.
+Gabriel's rebellion was an important example of enslaved people acting to gain freedom: